Everett Teaford: Minor leagues

-2011
+Major leagues

-Teaford was promoted to Kansas City for the first time on May 16, 2011, to replace Vin Mazzaro.
-Since starting on May 16, 2011, Everett Teaford has played in a total of 14 games.
+Kansas City promoted Teaford to the major leagues for the first time on May 16, 2011, to replace Vin Mazzaro.
+Since starting on May 16, 2011, Teaford has played in a total of 14 games.
 On August 3, 2011, Teaford earned his first major league save in a 6–2 Royals victory over the Baltimore Orioles.
 In 26 games (3 starts) with the Royals in 2011, he went 2–1 with a 3.27 ERA and 1 hold, striking out 28 in 44 innings.

-2012

-Teaford made the Royals' opening-day roster in 2012, beating out Louis Coleman, and was one of three left-handed relievers to make the team.
+Teaford made the Royals' Opening Day roster in 2012, beating out Louis Coleman, and was one of three left-handed relievers to make the team.
 Teaford pitched 4 scoreless innings in his season debut on April 13 against the Indians.
 In his first start, against the Twins on April 27, he went 4 innings, giving up 8 hits and 4 runs in a no-decision.
 After the start, he was optioned to the Triple-A Omaha Storm Chasers, and was replaced by Nate Adcock.
 He made 3 starts for the Storm Chasers before being recalled on May 17 to start the game on May 20 against Arizona, only to go on the disabled list with a lower abdominal strain without making the start.
 He was again replaced by Adcock, who made the start.
 He appeared in 4 more games with Omaha before being recalled on June 27, replacing Francisley Bueno.
 He started that day's game, going 5 innings, giving up 4 hits and 2 runs while striking out 5.
 He made 2 more starts before being moved to the bullpen, where he was replaced by Ryan Verdugo.
 He made one start in September, but was used mostly as a long reliever during his time up.
 In 18 games (5 starts) in 2012 with the Royals, he went 1–4 with a 4.99 ERA, striking out 35 in 61.1 innings.

-2013

 Teaford began 2013 in Omaha's bullpen, and was sporadically used to make starts throughout the season.
 He was recalled on July 13 to replace fellow left-handed reliever Donnie Joseph, who had pitched the previous two games.
 He made one appearance with Kansas City, and was optioned back to Omaha during the All-Star break, where he finished the year.
 In 31 games (14 starts) with Omaha, he went 4–6 with a 3.49 ERA, striking out 99 in 95.1 innings.

+Teaford was designated for assignment by the Royals on January 29, 2014.
+On February 7, he cleared waivers and was sent outright to the Triple-A Omaha Storm Chasers.

 LG Twins

-Teaford was designated for assignment by the Royals on January 29, 2014.
-On February 7, he was outrighted to the Omaha Storm Chasers.
-On March 30, 2014, Teaford was sold to the LG Twins.
+On March 30, 2014, Teaford was sold to the LG Twins of the KBO League.
+In 20 games (19 starts) for the Twins, Teaford compiled 5-6 record and 5.24 ERA with 85 strikeouts across 99 2/3 innings pitched.

 Tampa Bay Rays

-Teaford signed a minor league deal with the Tampa Bay Rays on January 16, 2015.
-He was designated for assignment on April 28, 2015.
-He was called back up by the Rays on July 4, 2015.
-He was designated for assignment for a second time when Andrew Bellatti was activated from the DL.